 (Tess changes again, and Kyle jumps up in triumph.)

-have become -
+KYLE: I have become –

-sees Tess behind him.)
+(he turns and sees Tess behind him.)

-Oh, but a cute one.
+TESS: Oh, but a cute one.
 Hey

-the remote to Kyle)
+(Tess tosses the remote to Kyle)

-movies with Isabel and Grant.
+(Switch to the movies with Isabel and Grant.
 Isabel rolls her head from side to side.)

 (Grant massages her neck.)